MateusGilbert/nn_temp_compression/README.md

 # Temperature Compression Using Neural Networks
 This repository contains the program used to simulate the temporal compression scenarios discussed in "A Neural Network Based Asymmetrical Compression System for IoT Networks" written by Mateus S. Gilbert and Miguel Elias M. Campista.
 From parameters defined in t2_taxonomy.py, the program trains the listed autoencoder networks to perform the compression task at hand.
+The program is executed by calling main.py.

 The code present here was mainly written by myself, with the following exceptions: